Pentonet/wm-config/README.rst

 Installation
 ------------

-To install the wm-config clone this repository directly on the raspberry pi and run
+To install the wm-config clone this repository directly on the RPi and run

 ::